-Emergencies may be classified as follows depending on the severity of the incident or the severity of the consequence of the incident:
+Emergencies are classified as follows, depending on the severity and consequence of the incident:

 - Minor Incident can be controlled quickly by normal staff without involvement of external emergency services and there is no impact on third parties. - Major Incident when special resources or external emergency services are required or third parties including community or other stakeholders are impacted.
 These are addressed in this Plan by way of individual ERPs. - Crisis Major incident wherein serious injury or fatality, threat to personnel or to the reputation of the company.
-These are addressed as major emergencies above as well as the requirement to notify through to Higher Level Management beyond Australia and New Zealand, such as Veolia Global Safety Management
+These are addressed as major emergencies above as well as the requirement to notify through to Higher Level Management beyond Australia and New Zealand, such as Veolia Global Safety Management.